BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > capabilities*, the seL4 Core Platform will provide each client with
 > a different badged capability for the servers's endpoint.

-**FIXME: Client/server pops up here for the first time, before we were only talking about caller/callee.
+**FIXME[Gernot]: Client/server pops up here for the first time, before we were only talking about caller/callee.
 I think we should introduce this terminology earlier.**